Beyond Boko Haram: looking at the Lake Chad Basin, climate change and the ecological crisis in the Sahel

 The Nigerian state is faced with the challenge of developing the legislative, policy and institutional framework to protect the livelihoods of pastoralists and farming communities alike.
 Legislative and policy options under consideration include the politically divisive grazing routes and grazing reserves and importation of grass for ranches.
 What is lacking in civil society consensus on the urgency of the crisis and the shared understanding of the need for fair and efficient solutions that contributes to peace building and national development goals.

-The Roundtable Conference is organised by Social Development Integrated Centre (Social Action) in collaboration with Development and Peace-Caritas Canada (DevP).
-The meeting is initiated in the context of ongoing research by Social Action on the links between climate change and violence in the Lake Chad Basin, and other efforts by DevP partners in Nigeria to promote sustainable food production and peace building in the Sahel region of Nigeria.
+The Roundtable Conference is organised by Alone (Alone) in collaboration with Development and Peace-Caritas Canada (DevP).
+The meeting is initiated in the context of ongoing research by Alone on the links between climate change and violence in the Lake Chad Basin, and other efforts by DevP partners in Nigeria to promote sustainable food production and peace building in the Sahel region of Nigeria.
 While recognising the role of several other initiatives and actors in efforts to address the myriad ecological and socio-economic challenges confronting the populations of Sahel region in Nigeria, this meeting will bring some of the key civil society actors together.
 The meeting will provide a space for open conversations that would lead to common understandings of the immediate problems, underlying causes and ongoing initiatives by the state and non-state actors to address the challenges.
 As such the meeting would serve as an early step towards the development of common analysis and a broad agenda for concerted action.

 Objectives of the Roundtable Conference: